karlkfi/kubexit/README.md

 ## Use Case: Romeo and Juliet

-With kubexit, you can define **death dependencies** between processes that are wrapped with kubexit and configured with the same `KUBEXIT_GRAVEYARD`.
+With kubexit, you can define **death dependencies** between processes that are wrapped with kubexit and configured with the same graveyard.

 ```
 KUBEXIT_NAME=app1 \